About us

 What we Believe

-We are also a progressive parish seeking new, fresh and creative ways in which we can better serve God.
-St. Thomas’ is presently undergoing a Visioning and Discernment Process and hopes to have a new five-year ministry plan in place by the Spring of 2017.
+We are also a progressive parish, continually seeking new, fresh and creative ways in which we can better serve God.

 St. Thomas’ is committed to hospitality, outreach (serving our neighbourhood, the city, and the world) and creative worship.